In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

-A local mechanic may not have the tools or knowledge to fix an EV system.
+A local mechanic may not have the tools or knowledge to fix some EV systems

-EV Vehicles & Hydrogen Vehicles Not As Good In Certain Environments
+EV Vehicles & Hydrogen Vehicles Might Not Be As Good In Certain Environments

 Such as rural areas and hot climates.

-Right Now, EV Rely On Customer Support, & Government Subsidies & Support
+Right Now, EVs Rely On Customer Support, & Government Subsidies & Support

 Some reports indicate that EVs are economically unsustainable right now because they aren’t profitable on their own in a competitive market.